SanteonNL/shared-care-planning/input/pagecontent/usecase-view-all-data.md

 #### But what if....multiple overlapping CarePlans/CareTeams?

-What if Hilda's EHR sends out the requests to the GP and hospital ('are you a care provider of Cedric?') and the hospital already has a Shared Care Plan for Cedric?
+Imagine that the hospital requested a medicalservicecentre last year to provide telemonitoring.
+That resulted in a CarePlan and a CareTeam consisting of 3 members (Cedric, hospital and the medicalservicecentre).
+Read [Enroll patient in home monitoring](./usecase-enrollment.html) for more details on this example.
-In this (other/older) CarePlan, the hospital requested a medicalservicecentre to provide telemonitoring; this CareTeam consists of 3 members (Cedric, hospital and the medicalservicecentre).
-Read [Enroll patient in home monitoring](./usecase-enrollment.html) for more details.
+Now Hilda's EHR sends out the requests to the GP and the hospital ('are you a care provider of Cedric?') like in the first paragraph.
+The hospital is already a member of a Care Team for Cedric.
+Should these CareTeams be merged?
+Or should they remain separate?
+In the hospital, a request is created to merge both CarePlans/CareTeams.
+This request is evaluated/approved by a coordinating nurse Caroline van Dijk before it is send to Hilda.
+As the hospital and Caroline are member of both CarePlans/CareTeams, she can determine if it would make sense to merge.

-> In the background, The hospital system creates a request for Hilda to merge the CarePlans/CareTeams just after accepting Hilda's original request.
+> In the background, The hospital system creates a draft request which can be 'approved' by coordinating nurse Caroline van Dijk.
+After approval, this request is send to Hilda's EHR.

- Now, Hilda gets a request/alert on her worklist/inbox: 'Hospital X is a member of an existing CarePlan/CareTeam for Cedric, do you want to merge your CarePlan into the existing CarePlan/CareTeam?'
+ Now, Hilda gets a request/alert on her worklist/inbox: 'Hospital X is a member of an existing CarePlan/CareTeam for Cedric.
+Do you want to request to merge your CareTeam with the existing CareTeam?'
 She reviews the other/older CarePlan and CareTeam.
 After consulting Cedric, she decides that the CarePlans and CareTeams should be merged; she approves the request.
 This enables her and the medicalservicecentre to cooperate with each other and view Cedric's data; both parties interact with Cedric on a weekly basis.

  > In the background, the CarePlanService of the other/older CarePlan/CareTeam adds the data of the new CarePlan/CareTeam and copies associated Tasks and other data.
 The Hospital system also requests to Hilda's system to de-active the (now obsolete) CarePlan.
-Hilda's system accepts and de-activates the (+/- 5 minutes old) CarePlan
+Hilda's system accepts and de-activates the CarePlan

 <!--
 ### Data set definition